flowsta/mapas-descontento/README.md

 The system has scraped around 2500 articles including titles, some keywords, place, tags, etc. Information is automatically balanced and organized.
 With these results, we can create a dynamic javascript visualization that allows the user to explore the discontent in Spain from the coming of democracy.

-The team behind this project is: Martin Nadal, Adolfo Antón Bravo y Chema Blanco.
+The team behind this project is: Martin Nada, Adolfo Antón Bravo y Chema Blanco.

+Check the website at [http://muimota.net/hackaton]